mz0121coder/100-days-of-code/log.md

 Practiced CSS flexbox and grid with 2 games.
 Meeting with my mentor.
 Flashcards and codewars.

 Thoughts: Very informative talk on alternative pathways into tech, and the importance of regular testing/quality checks.
-Also enjoyed the CSS games and guidance on breaking up projects and reviewing regularly, versus the waterfall approach.
+Also enjoyed the CSS games and guidance on breaking up projects and reviewing at set stages, versus the waterfall approach.

 Link to work: [CSS grid game](https://cssgridgarden.com/)